osu-crypto/libOTe/README.md

 \** This timing was taken from the [[OOS16]](http://eprint.iacr.org/2016/933) paper and their implementation used multiple threads.
 The number was not specified.
 When using the libOTe implementaion with multiple threads, a timing of 2.6 seconds was obtained.

 It should be noted that the libOTe implementation uses the Boost ASIO library to perform  more efficient asynchonis network IO.
 This involves using a background thread to help process network data.
 As such, this is not a completely fair comparison but we don't expect it to have a large impact.

+#### Protocol Details
+The 1-out-of-N [OOS16] protocol currently is set to work forn N=2<sup>76</sup> but is capable of supporting arbitrary codes given the generator matrix in text format.
+See `./libOTe/OT/Tools/Bch511.txt` for an example.

+The 1-out-of-N  [KKRT16] for arbitrary N is also implemented and slightly faster than [OOS16].
+However, [KKRT16] is in the semi-honest setting.

+The approximate K-out-of-N OT [RR16] protocol is also implemented.
+This protocol allows for a rough bound on the value K with a very light weight cut and choose technique.
+It was introducted for a PSI protocol that builds on a Garbled Bloom Filter.

 ## Help